 This little coastal town off the tip of Luzon is a paradise in itself, boasting of long stretches of white sand beaches.

-It is presumed that the earliest settlers must have been DatuDumaguil’s tribe.
-The history of its adjacent municipality of Matnog mentions that a few families led by Sirangan, the chief and his wife Hara-hara, who supposedly came from this place, then known Busaingan, had settled in Matnog.
+It is presumed that the earliest settlers must have been members of Datu Dumaguil’s tribe.
+The history of its adjacent municipality of Matnog mentions that a few families led by Sirangan, the chief and his wife Hara-Hara, who supposedly came from this place, then known as Busaingan, had settled in Matnog.
 Some local sources on the other hand, claimed the earliest settlers originated from Bulusan.
-It may be inferred therefore, that Bulusan must have been settled by civilized Malays earlier than Sta.
+It may be inferred, therefore, that Bulusan must have been settled by civilized Malays earlier than Sta.
 Magdalena or Matnog.
-These early settlers inhabited the slope of what is known as Binongtohan.
-Binongtohan is a local term which means former town site”.
+These early settlers inhabited the slope of what is now known as Binongtohan, a local term which means “former town site”.